ericaraujophd/26sp-cs112/content/week14/lab14.md

 - Count and print the number of empty buckets.
 - Calculate and print the average number of items in non-empty buckets.

 Here is a snippet of my output.
-Make your output look similar:
+Make your output labels match exactly (for autograding).
+That is, match "number of items in bucket <digits>:", "Total number of elements in the hash table:", "Number of empty buckets:", and "Average number of items in non-empty buckets:"

 ``` bash
 number of items in bucket 0: 415